smapiot/piral/docs/tutorials/15-share-dependencies.md

 The mechanism to share dependencies used in pilets is called "import maps".
 Import maps are also on the way to become [an official standard](https://wicg.github.io/import-maps/).

-Since Piral uses Parcel as bundler we rely on the Parcel plugin `parcel-plugin-import-maps`.
+If you are using Parcel as bundler via `piral-cli-parcel` you rely on the Parcel plugin `parcel-plugin-import-maps`.
+In case of Webpack the Webpack plugin `import-maps-webpack-plugin` is already integrated in the `piral-cli-webpack`.

 The diagram below shows how this works.
 Every pilet that uses import maps talks to a central location that is not managed by the Piral instance.
 The central location manages the dependencies such that if a dependency was already requested, it will not load it again.
 Otherwise, it will load the different resources.